wannabe-game-dev/thresholds-by-lystriXgames/README.md

 An original indie game in development by LystriX Games Inc., a solo game studio.

-All content — code, design, story, artwork — is © 2025 lystriXgames.
+All content — code, design, story, artwork — is © 2025 Lystrix Games.
 All rights reserved.

 This repo serves as a public, timestamped development log to protect the original intellectual property of lystriXgames™.